Heartbreaker (Dolly Parton album): Critical reception

 The album received positive reviews from music critics.
 Billboard said that while "Parton continues to lean heavily towards the pop flavored song and delivery...there are subtle country textures and even one or two mainstream country songs."
 The review praised the album's upbeat songs and ballads as "executed in Parton's charming vocal manner."
 It went on to praise the album's material, calling Parton's own compositions "forceful", Gary Klein's production as "masterful," and the musicians "top notch."
 The review selected "I Really Got the Feeling", "Baby I'm Burnin'", "Heartbreaker", "We're Through Forever ('Til Tomorrow)", and "Nickels and Dimes" as the best cuts on the album.

 Cashbox also gave a positive review of the album.
 The review said the album "borders on perfection."
 While noting Parton's "deep roots sunk back in the hollows of East Tennessee," the review pointed out that "she is fast leaving country music."
 It went on to say that there isn't anything wrong with this, Parton is simply growing as an artist.
 The review closed by saying that "at this point, Dolly has to be considered a superstar in the largest sense."
+The Globe and Mail concluded that "country music lovers may flinch at the disco rhythm tracks, but Dolly Parton's shift from country to pop is a change in approach, not substance."

-Zac Johnson of AllMusic gave the album four out of five stars.
-He felt that the album "showcases [Parton's] increasing confidence beautifully."
+Zac Johnson of AllMusic felt that the album "showcases [Parton's] increasing confidence beautifully."